Foods Implicated in Migraines

 - Sulfites: dried fruits (prunes, figs, apricots)

-- MSG found in Chinese foods & some soy sauce.
+- MSG found in fast foods processed foods.
 Many restaurants avoid MSG as noted on the menu.

 - Aspartame- Nutrasweet or Equal